Building Voice Recognition Software App

 There are currently two approaches to building speech or voice recognition applications and systems.
-The first one so-called template matching approach results in delivery of speaker-dependent systems.
+The first one so-called template matching approach results in the delivery of speaker-dependent systems.
 Such systems can recognize voice of only one person and demand prior training.
-The system identifies only certain sound patterns, which the user teaches the program while repeating phrases or commands several time.
-The system then defines the average of the repeated samples of the phrases pronounced, which in its turn becomes a template.
+The system identifies only certain sound patterns, which the user teaches the program while repeating phrases or commands a few times.
+The system then defines the average of the repeated samples of the phrases pronounced, which in turn becomes a template.
 After the “training” phase of the system, it can recognize the meaning of the phrases, that only fit the predefined templates.

 Speaker-Independent Voice Recognition Applications

-The second technique of speech recognisers creation is feature analysis approach.
+The second technique of speech recognisers creation is the feature analysis approach.
 Speaker-independent applications are built in course of development of such type.
-The advantage of systems like these is their ability to recognise the voice of multiple speakers, and no need of their preliminary training.
+The advantage of systems like these is their ability to recognize the voice of multiple speakers, and no need of their preliminary training.
 The voice input is processed via “linear predictive coding (LPC) or “Fourier transforms”, and then the system finds characteristic similarities between the expected voice input and the actual phrase pronounced by the user.
-This approach has one more benefit – unlike speaker-dependent systems the independent ones can deal with accent, pitch, volume, speed etc which differ from person to person.
+This approach has one more benefit – unlike speaker-dependent systems the independent ones can deal with the accent, pitch, volume, speed, etc. which differ from person to person.